 Suggested Course Prefix(es) and Number Level: _____________

-- Course Description for the University Master List of Courses:
+- Course Description for the University Master List of Courses and Rationale:

 - A succinct description of the course content must be written.
 The description must be written in complete sentences.

-- Course Rationale: The rationale should indicate the reason(s) for the development of the course and its inclusion in the curriculum and, where appropriate, the relationship of the proposed course to the other courses in the curriculum.
-Show why this course is important.
+- The Rationale should explain the reasons for the development of the course, its inclusion in the curriculum, and the relationship of the proposed course to other courses, if applicable.

 - Course Objectives: These objectives should be written in such a way as to reflect the desired measurable outcomes from the course as observed in student behaviors (see Writing Course Objectives).